NextStep - Lightweight Next.js Onboarding Library Logo

 How do I install NextStepjs in my Next.js project?

 To install NextStepjs, use your preferred package manager.
-For example, with npm, run: npm install nextstepjs framer-motion.
+For example, with npm, run: npm install nextstepjs motion.
 This command installs both NextStepjs and Framer Motion, which is utilized for smooth animations.

 How do I get started with NextStepjs?